In the Key of D, Jon Dixon written by Dayna L. Himot and photos by Robert Guzman (updated April, 2022)

 In the spring of 2020, 4evr4wrd released its 5th EP, Times of Change, featuring artwork by DJ, producer, visual artist Rebecca Goldberg (Goldberg designed the album jacket and label for 4evr4wrd 002, 003 and shared the byline for 004).

-Dixon says his wife and one-year-old son are his number one go-tos for everything he produces.
-Even though he didn’t get to release as much music as he would have preferred in 2019, the joy he feels watching his son grow up for his first year of life overrides any concerns about how much he’s producing.
-Dixon hopes to release three EPs in 2020, barring any production issues with pressing vinyl.
+Dixon says his wife and two children are his number one go-tos for everything he produces.
+Even though he didn’t get to release as much music as he would have preferred in 2019 and 2020, the joy he feels watching his kids grow up these past 2 years overrides any concerns about how much he’s producing.
+After releasing Detroit Get Downin 2021, Jon clearly shows that he doesn’t plan to slow down when it comes to releasing music, as well as showcasing the artists that inspire him, such as Moodymann, and giving those he admires to have the spotlight on them (Ian Fink, Darrius Quince, Britt Frappier, Kasan Belgrave and Sarah Elizabeth Charles.)

 Dixon believes the world looks up to Detroit because of its musical history from Motown, gospel, techno, jazz, r&b, hip hop, rock n roll, to garage bands.
 That’s why he’s adamant about teaching students and reminding himself via his mentors, that it’s his job to sound like him and not anyone else and finding as many students as possible to help is the best way to retain the culture of music in the D.